Click on each of the topics below to learn more and find useful resources.

 - Private health insurance certificate (no co‑pays) or Government approved certificate of entitlement to Spanish Public Health Care and pre-registration (if eligible)

-- Medical certificate issued within 90 days, stating you don’t suffer from diseases listed under the International Health Regulations.
+- Medical Certificate of Good Health, stating you don’t suffer from diseases listed under the International Health Regulations.

-- Criminal record certificates for each country you’ve lived in during the last 5 years, translated and apostilled/legalized as required by the issuing country
+- Criminal record certificates for each country you’ve lived in during the last 5 years, translated and apostilled/legalised as required by the issuing country

 - Birth certificates for dependents — translated & apostilled